LeoLee-Xiaohu/MC_Video_ETL/README.md

 ### a. **Data Quality Control**
 #### i.  **Data  Profiling**

 A data quality control was conducted priorly.
+The raw data has over 1 million records, including column Datatime, VideoTitle and Events.
+Sample data can be find in the folder "data".

 After a raw data file (.CSV) was uploaded to the S3 storage bucket, a Lambda would be triggered automatically and produce a data profiling report.